SantiagoMorais/calculadora-de-gastos/README.md

 }
 ```

-Thought this state, we can acess the month and the year selected by the user and the month as number (03) or string ("March").
+Through this state, we can acess the month and the year selected by the user and the month as number (03) or string ("March").

-Using these stores, and receiving the data from form, we use these informations into some custom hooks:
+Using these stores, and receiving the data from the form, we use these informations into some custom hooks:

 ### 1. useDataFilteredByDate